-Every transaction that has a economical impact on the business is recorded in minimum two accounts, once in the debit side of a account and once in the credit side of another account.
-Each line in it known as entry.
+Every transaction that has an economical impact on the business is recorded in minimum two accounts, once in the debit side of an account and once in the credit side of another account.
+Each line in it is known as an entry.

-Journals in manual accounting system is known as book of first entry.
+Journals in the manual accounting system are known as books of first entry.
 In journal, you enter the transaction first and from there, you take it to accounts by passing a double entry transaction.
-Due to this books stay in balance, the total of all credits equals the total of all debits.
+Due to this book staying in balance, the total of all credits equals the total of all debits.

 This T account has following three parts: